hoothin/UserScripts/Picviewer CE+/README.md

   There are two types of rules available:
   + JSON (simple mode)

-    These rules are written in JSON format and can be imported online through [discussions](https://github.com/hoothin/UserScripts/discussions).
+    These rules are written in JSON format and can be imported online through [Discussions](https://github.com/hoothin/UserScripts/discussions) or [Reddit](https://www.reddit.com/r/PicviewerCE).
     They won't limited by websites that have a strict Content Security Policy that disallows unsafe-eval.
     + JSON params
       - name